martinezah/jenkins-ci.org-docker/README.md

-# Official Jenkins Docker image
+# [My own fork of the] Official Jenkins Docker image

 The Jenkins Continuous Integration and Delivery server.